rsdmike/edgex-docs/docs_src/microservices/application/ApplicationFunctionsSDK.md

 ## Built-In Transforms/Functions

 All transforms define a type and a `New` function which is used to initialize an instance of the type with the  required parameters.
-These instances returned by these `New` functions give access to their appropriate pipeline function pointers when build  the function pipeline.
+These instances returned by these `New` functions give access to their appropriate pipeline function pointers when setting up the function pipeline.

 ```
 E.G. NewFilter([] {"Device1", "Device2"}).FilterByDeviceName